gschmutz/kafka-workshop/05f-kafka-transactions-with-springboot/README.md

 We change the generated Spring Boot application to be a console appliation by implementing the `CommandLineRunner` interface.
 The `run` method holds the same code as the `main()` method in [Workshop 4: Working with Kafka from Java](../04-producing-consuming-kafka-with-java).
 The `runProducer` method is also similar, we just use the `kafkaEventProducer` instance injected by Spring to produce the messages to Kafka.

+Additionally we specify the `@Transactional` annotation on the `run()` method to mark the whole procedure as one transaction.
+With the `forceErrorAfter` property injected from the `appplication.yml` we can control if and when an exception should be thrown inside the `runProducer()` method:

 ```java
 package com.trivadis.kafkaws.springbootkafkaproducer;